dosadczuk/go-pdftotext/README.md

 # go-pdftotext

-Package pdftotext is a wrapper around Xpdf command line tool `pdftotext`.
+Package pdftotext is a wrapper for Xpdf command line tool `pdftotext`.

 What is `pdftotext`?